 - Interns living on site are required to work a minimum of 32 hours a week

 Internships are available year-round.
 Interns will be assigned to shifts that are between 4-8 hours in length between the hours of 8 am and 4:30 pm.

 Tools/Equipment Provided (including Personal Protective Equipment)

-Interns are encouraged to bring their own laptops, smartphones and/or personal cameras.
+Interns are encouraged to bring their own laptops.

 Number of Concurrent Internship Openings

 - This is an unpaid position.
 On-site housing may be available for interns committing to at least 32 hours per week and will be discussed after receipt of the initial application; please note your interest in housing accommodations in your cover letter.
 Housing is co-ed, and has two bedrooms, kitchen, living room, and is equipped with internet.
 Food must be provided by the intern if staying on-site.
 Parking is available for interns with vehicles.
 The property and house are non-smoking.
 Staff or volunteers will provide interns with weekly trips into town for grocery shopping.

 - Interns will have no physical contact with the chimpanzees.